This article describes how to create the Google Storage data source and includes:

-- In Source Types, click START on the Google Storage tile.
+- Click Start on the Google Storage tile.
 The Google Storage dialog box is displayed.

-a/ Choose a project from the drop-down menu.
+- Choose a project from the dropdown menu.

-b/ Choose a bucket from the drop-down menu.
+- Choose a bucket from the dropdown menu.

 - In the Files Path field enter a path relative to the data source.